 “Malware,” short for “malicious software,” includes viruses, worms, Trojans, ransomware, and spyware.
 Sometimes malware will infect a network but lay dormant for days or even weeks.
 The best anti-malware programs not only scan for malware upon entry, but also continuously track files afterwards to find anomalies, remove malware, and fix the damage.

 Any software you use to run your business needs to be protected, whether your IT staff builds it or whether you buy it.
 Unfortunately, any application may contain holes, or vulnerabilities, that attackers can use to infiltrate your network.
 Application security encompasses the hardware, software, and processes you use to close those holes.

 To detect abnormal network behaviour, you must know what normal behaviour looks like.
 Behavioural analytics tools automatically discern activities that deviate from the norm.
 Your security team can then better identify indicators of compromise that pose a potential problem and quickly immediate threats.

 Organizations must make sure that their staff does not send sensitive information outside the network.
 Data loss prevention, or DLP, technologies can stop people from uploading, forwarding, or even printing critical information in an unsafe manner.

 Email gateways are the number one threat vector for a security breach.
 Attackers use personal information and social engineering tactics to build sophisticated phishing campaigns to deceive recipients and send them to sites serving up malware.
 An email security application blocks incoming attacks and control outbound messages to prevent the loss of sensitive data.

-Firewalls put up a barrier between your trusted internal network and untrusted outside networks, such as the Internet.
+Firewalls put up a barrier between your trusted internal network and interested outside networks, such as the Internet.
 They use a set of defined rules to allow or block traffic.
 A firewall can be hardware, software, or both.
 Cisco offers unified threat management (UTM) devices and threat-focused next-generation firewalls.

 - Intrusion prevention systems